I was sitting in Golden Gate Park among the giant trees contemplating the ups and downs of the construction industry focusing mainly on the downs.

 “Hey, there are worse,” said Bob.

 He smiled.
 Great guy.
 I picked up my guitar that I had felt compelled to bring in with me to meet the Rock pioneer’s brother.
 I wasn’t sure, should I do it?
+I weighed the option in my mind.
 I took a chance.
 I broke out with La Bamba.
 I was scared just a bit, what if Bob thought it was lame?
 I looked up at him, and he was smiling.
 I finished the song.

 “Come in for a minute.”
 We went inside.
 He went over to a bureau and took out a picture of Ritchie.
 He turned it over and wrote on the back and handed it to me.